AnimusUNO/animus-tui/README.md

-# Animus TUI - Simple Text User Interface
+# Animus Chat - Letta Simple Chat Client

 A very simple, powerful text-based chat client for interacting with Letta AI agents.
 Built with Python and designed for developers who want a clean, terminal-based interface without the complexity of web UIs.